Conference Logo ProgramMaster Logo

 Kerstin M. Forsberg, KTH Royal Institute of Technology

-Takanari Ouchi, University of Tokyo
+Takanari Ouchi, Waseda University

 Gisele Azimi, University of Toronto